berlenzhang/power-outages-project/README.md

 ---
 ## FRAMING A PREDICTION PROBLEM

-The prediction problem we aim to focus on for this project is to build a model that can accurately predict the cause category using classification.
-Specifically, we plan on predicting the specfic category in the `CAUSE.CATEGORY` column using other features in the dataset.
-We chose this response variable because being able to predict the cuase of an outage can greatly reduce the negative impacts of a power outage.
+The prediction problem we aim to focus on for this project is to build a model that can accurately predict the outage duration using multiple linear regression.
+Specifically, we plan on predicting values in the `OUTAGE.DURATION` column using other features in the dataset.
+We chose this response variable because being able to predict the duration of an outage can greatly reduce the negative impacts of a power outage.
 We believe this would be a valuable asset to companies and those who may be affected by outages.
-The metric we chose to evaluate our model is f1 score because f1 score is a reliable measurement to test the accuracy of classification models.
+The metric we chose to evaluate our model is Root Mean Squared Error(RMSE) because RMSE is a reliable measurement to test the accuracy of regression models.

 We will only use features that would realistically be accessible during or before an outage.
 For example, the data in the column `OUTAGE.RESTORATION` would not be available to us during the time of the outage, therefore we will not use it as a feature in our predictive model.
 The features we plan on using are the columns `CLIMATE.REGION` and `PC.REALGSP.STATE`, since both will be accesible during the duration of the outage.

 ---
 ## BASELINE MODEL

-Our baseline model for the prediction problem was a DecisionTreeClassifier that used three features: `CLIMATE.REGION`, `PC.REALGSP.STATE`, and `MONTH`.
-The columns `CLIMATE.REGION` and `MONTH` are nominal datatypes, therefore we transformed them using one hot encoding.
+Our baseline model for the prediction problem was a linear regression model that used three features: `CLIMATE.REGION`, `PC.REALGSP.STATE`, and `CAUSE.CATEGORY.DETAIL`.
+The columns `CLIMATE.REGION` and `CAUSE.CATEGORY.DETAIL` are nominal datatypes, therefore we transformed them using one hot encoding.
 The column `PC.REALGSP.STATE` contains quantitative data.
 We did not transform that column in any way.

-The performance of our baseline model was quite poor when tested with unseen data.
-When tested with training data, it received an f1 score of .9330 and when tested with unseen data, it received an f1 score of .5606.
+The performance of our baseline model was quite poor.
+When tested with training data, it received an RMSE of 3980.22 and when tested with unseen data, it received an RMSE of 7033.72.
 These results do not translate to a reliable predictive model.
-The poor performance of this model is due to the fact that we haven't found a sufficient combination of features to predict `CAUSE.CATEGORY` yet.
-A possible cause of the drastic differences between our training data and unseen data is that our model may have underfit the training set.
+The poor performance of this model is due to the fact that we haven't found a sufficient combination of features to predict `OUTAGE.DURATION` yet.

 ---
 ## Final Model

-To improve upon our baseline model, we decided to change our model from a linear regression to a Random Forest Regressor model.
-This would allow us to effectively use GridSearch CV to find the best hyperparameters.
-To obtain the features that would optimize our model's predictive ability, we used data frame manipulation techniques to find the columns with the highest correlation to our target column `OUTAGE.DURATION`.
-Additionally, we automated the feature evaluating process, which iterated through the potential features and found the ones that produced the least root mean squared errors.
-This process helped us choose the features that maximizes the performance of our final model.
+For our final model we decided to change our model from a linear regression to a Random Forest Regressor in order to make certain modifcations in attempts to decrease our root mean squared error.
+We realized that the columns we used in our baseline model are not fully correlated to the `OUTAGE.DURATION` so we first found all the columns in the dataset that are correlated to our target column.
+Additionally, we automated the feature evaluating process, which found the features that produced the least root mean squared errors.
+This helped us find the features to include in our model and also realize that features we used in the baseline model were hurting our model's accuracy.

-The features included in our final model were `TOTAL.SALES`, `POPDEN_URBAN`, `POPDEN_RURAL`, `CUSTOMERS.AFFECTED`, and `CAUSE.CATEGORY`.
-We believe these improved our accuracy because of the following reasons:
-  * `TOTAL.SALES`: if the duration of an outage is longer, it is likely that the total sales of that outage        would be high.
-  * `POPDEN_URBAN`: a more urban population is likely to have access to more capable resources, therefore the      duration may be shorter.
-  * `POPDEN_RURAL`: rural areas tend to be more spread out, suggesting that fixing power outages may take          longer.
-  * `CUSTOMERS.AFFECTED`: if an outage duration lasts longer, it is likely to have affected a greater amount        of people.
-  * `CAUSE.CATEGORY`: different causes to power outages likely have different outage durations due to the           processes required to restore power

-The modeling algorithm we ultimately decided on was Random Forest Regression.
-We used GridSearch CV to tune the hyperparameters and achieved the following results:
- * 'lin-reg__criterion': 'absolute_error'
- * 'lin-reg__max_depth': 10
- * 'lin-reg__n_estimators': 101

-Our final model significantly outperformed our baseline model.
-The RMSE of our final model when tested on unseen data was 6490.055, over 500 RMSE lower than that of our baseline.
+Our Final Model included the features

 ----
 ## Fairness Analysis
-For a fairness analysis we decided to test the accuracy of our model before and after the year 2011.
+For our fairness analysis we decided to look at the groups of outage duration before 2011 and after 2011 to see if our model is fair.
 Our group X will be outage duration before 2011 and our group Y wil be the outage duration after 2011.
 The evalution metric we will be using is **Root Mean Squared Error(RMSE)** with a **signficance value of 0.05**.
-We will be using a permutation test in order to test the fairness of our model.
-Our observed test statistic will be the **absolute difference in RMSE**.
+We will be using a permutation test in order to figure out the fairness of our model and our observed test statistic will be the **absolute difference in RMSE**.

 *PERMUTATION TEST*

 ***Null Hypothesis*** : Our model is fair, precison for outage duration before 2011 and after 2011 are roughly the same and any differences are due to random chance

-***Alternative Hypothesis*** : Our model is unfair, precison for outage duration before 2011 is different from after 2011
+***Alternative Hypothesis*** : Our model is unfair, precison for outage duration before 2011 is lower than the outage duration after 2011

 *CONCLUSION*
 First we found an observed RMSE difference of 723.42 and then conducted a permutation test of 1000 simulations.
-As a result, we got a **p-value of 0.722** indicating that **we fail to reject** the null hypothesis and concluding that the precison for outage duration before 2011 and after 2011 are roughly the same, concluding that **our model is fair** in this instance.
+As a result, we got a p-value of 0.722 indicating that we reject the null hypothesis and concluding that the precison for outage duration before 2011 and after 2011 are roughly the same, concluding that our model is fair.

 <iframe
   src="assets/emp-dist-4.html"